Gaguchi/movie_matcher/readme.md

     * handles the urls for our app for simple page displays and api requests
 * Templates
   * **index.html**
     * This file first check if the user is logged in and if not the user is presented with a login form and a link to the registration form.
 After it is confirmed that the user is authenticated and the domcontent is loaded we initiate our react app.
-The app does the following: It gets the movie data from an tmdb api.
+The app does the following: It gets the movie data from an tmdb api with selected ganres (on first load )

-## index.html (here we have the bulk of our React code)

-#### >  MovieInfo()
-This is a functional component responsible for rendering individual movie cards.
-It takes movie-related information as props and displays it along with buttons to indicate whether the user liked or disliked the movie.
-#### >  App()
-This is the main functional component that represents the entire application.
-It manages state variables, handles user interactions like swiping, and fetches movie data from the server.
-It also includes a set of helper functions like handleLikedClick, handleDislikedClick, moveToNextMovie, and handleImageError.
-#### >  fetchMovies()
-This function is responsible for fetching movie data from the server.
-It includes logic to filter out movies that the user has already seen and ensures that there are enough movies to display.
-#### >  sendSwipeDataToServer()
-This function sends data about the user's swipes (like, dislike) to the server for storage.
-#### >  handleSwipeStyles()
-This function calculates styles for the swipe animation, including card rotation and opacity based on the user's swipe.
-#### >  handleMove(), handleStart(), handleEnd()
-These functions handle user interactions with the swipe cards, including touch and mouse events.
-They determine whether a swipe is meaningful and trigger actions accordingly.
-#### >  throttle()
-This function is a utility for throttling the execution of a function so it doesn't run too frequently.

-## Wheel.js

-#### >  loadWheelImages()
-Preloads images for the wheel based on the provided movie data.
-Calls the callback function when all images are loaded.
-#### >  drawWheel()
-Draws the wheel with movies on the canvas, considering the specified rotation angle.
-#### >  drawIndicator()
-Draws a static indicator on the canvas.
-#### >  drawCenterButton()
-Draws a static center button on the canvas with a "Spin" label.
-#### >  calculateWinner()
-Determines and logs the winning movie based on the final wheel angle.
-#### >  spinWheel()
-Initiates the spinning of the wheel, updating the rotation angle and calculating the winning movie when the spinning stops.
-#### >  drawCenterButton()
-Draws a static center button on the canvas with a "Spin" label.
-#### >  drawIndicator()
-Draws a static indicator on the canvas.
-#### >  window.onload
-Sets up the initial configuration when the window is fully loaded.
-Retrieves the canvas element, parses movie data, and calls `loadWheelImages` and `drawWheel` to preload images and draw the initial wheel, respectively.